 The Board of Education recognizes the importance of, and affirmatively seeks to recruit, employ and retain, diverse, highly-qualified and well-prepared personnel in all capacities.
-Recruitment refers to the overall process of attracting, selecting, and appointing individuals who actively promote the highest levels of achievement and well-being for every student, utilizing a process that demonstrably promotes racial-equity.
+Recruitment refers to the overall process of attracting, selecting, and appointing individuals who actively promote the highest levels of achievement and well-being for every student, utilizing a process that demonstrably promotes equity.

-The criteria to be used in evaluating candidates should include, but not be limited to: \applicable certification or license, high academic achievement 1 capacity to facilitate learning, appropriate and 2 applicable work experience, strong 3 professional recommendations, and a demonstrated 4 commitment to social/emotional development, racial equity, cultural proficiency, and inclusivity.
-Experience in crisis intervention and de-escalation, as well as trauma-informed and restorative practices must also be considered as vital to the district 5 will be viewed as assets to the District.
-It is the obligation of the Superintendent of Schools to recommend the most highly--qualified candidate.
+The criteria to be used in evaluating candidates should include, but not be limited to: applicable certification or license, capacity to facilitate learning, applicable work experience, professional recommendations, and a commitment to social/emotional development, racial equity, cultural proficiency, and inclusivity.
+Experience in crisis intervention and deescalation, as well as trauma-informed and restorative practices will be viewed as assets to the District.
+It is the obligation of the Superintendent of Schools to recommend the most highly-qualified candidate.